I'm Filippo Valsorda, @FiloSottile. I do cryptography and Go.

 @CiPHPerCoder I’d say @FiloSottile, @matthew_d_green… @hashbreaker… starting to run low… The Laurie brothers….
 Diffie…— Ben Hughes (@benjammingh) 5 July 2016

-I work at Cloudflare, on the Cryptography team, where I'm developing the Go TLS stack and edge reverse proxy that power TLS 1.3.
+At Cloudflare until 2017, on the Cryptography team, I developed the Go TLS stack and edge reverse proxy that powered the TLS 1.3 beta.

 I joined Cloudflare in September 2014.
 For the next year I bent DNSSEC until it became something deployable transparently at scale and built the implementation to go with it.
 (By the way, the DNSSEC community absolutely loves me.)